Air Quality Advisories

 Follow EnvReportBC on Twitter for Air Quality Advisories.

-April 7, 2015: Wildfire smoke forecasts for Western Canada and Eastern Canada have resumed for the 2015 Wildfire season.
+October 15, 2015: Wildfire smoke forecasts for Western Canada and Eastern Canada have ended for the 2015 Wildfire season.
+Forecasts will resume in the spring of 2016.
 For more detailed information about the system, see The BlueSky Western Canada Wildfire Smoke Forecasting System (PDF: 250 KB/6 pages) or also see The BlueSky Eastern Canada Wildfire Smoke Forecasting System (PDF: 217 KB/6 pages).

-The home page for the Wildfire Smoke system is now at firesmoke.ca or you can click on a thumbnail below to go directly to the West or East forecasts.
+The home page for the Wildfire Smoke system is now at firesmoke.ca.

 Comments on the output, or questions about the system and forecasts should be directed to: firstname.lastname@example.org